 To date, no class action lawsuit has been filed in the NuVasive Magec Rods litigation.
 The Magec Rods System was approved in February 2014, and the first reports of problems with the implants have only recently surfaced.
 It often takes many years and hundreds or even thousands of injury reports before class-action status is considered.

 Why Our Law Firm Is Filing Individual Lawsuits Opposed To a Class Action on the NuVasive Magec Rod System

 In cases of complex product liability litigation, class action lawsuits can be a bad choice for many plaintiffs, as they often result in “low ball” settlements and higher attorneys fees.
 At Schmidt & Clark, LLP we understand that our clients are suffering emotionally and economically due to loss of wages and/or high medical bills and we plan to maximize each client’s recovery by filing individual Magec Rod lawsuits on their behalf.

 Do I Have Magec Rod Class Action Lawsuit?

 The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in NuVasive Magec Rod lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

-Free Case Evaluation: Again, if your child had problems after receiving the NuVasive Magec Rod, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+Again, if your child suffered complications from the NuVasive Magec Rod, you should contact our law firm immediately.
+You may be entitled to compensation by filing a lawsuit and we can help.